sit-on-cushions-we-must/led_cube/README.md

 ![cube_connections](https://aaalearn.mystagingwebsite.com/wp-content/uploads/2018/05/cube_side.png)

-The Arduino can only deliver about 20 milliamp of power from each pin, that's just enough to power 3 LEDs, so if you connect all the LEDs on a plane to a common power pin and all the LEDs in a column to a common ground pin the Arduino will not be able to light up all the LEDs.
+The Arduino can only deliver about 20 milliamps from each pin, that's just enough to power 3 LEDs, so if you connect all the LEDs on a plane to a common power pin and all the LEDs in a column to a common ground pin the Arduino will not be able to light up all the LEDs.